mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 There are ftl check hooks on [hg.m.o](http://hg.mozilla.org/) that prevent users from pushing to certain files.
 File a Dev Services bug or ask in #vcs, specifying when you would like to disable/re-enable the hook like this one.
 Example bug for this is [bug 1441782](https://bugzilla.mozilla.org/show_bug.cgi?id=1441782)

 **Make sure you ask for the hooks to be disabled for both `mozilla-beta` and `mozilla-release`**.

-### Buildbot Re-config part 1

-when: this can happen before relman request migration. e.g. the same day but in the morning

-1. Look at the merge day bug and see if patches need to land at this stage.
-1. Land "patch 1" (the mozilla-release/mozilla-beta version bump) to `default` branch of buildbot-configs and wait for tests to run and confirm they pass in `#releng`
-1. The reconfiguration is triggered by a cron job every hour exactly on the hour (`0 * * * *` in crontab).
-Your options are:
-   * Wait for the reconfig to happen via cron.
-   * Ask buildduty to manually trigger it.
-   * Run it yourself, see [how-to-manually-perform-reconfig](https://github.com/mozilla-releng/releasewarrior-2.0/blob/master/docs/misc-operations/manually-perform-bb-reconfig-generate-partials.md) for instructions

 ### Merge beta to release